ready. You are currently on: Mortality

 Inhoud is aan het laden

-Between 2000 and 2019 and in 2021, there were more births than deaths in the Flemish Region.
-This always resulted in a positive natural balance.
+Between 2000 and 2019 as well as in 2021, there were increasingly more births than deaths in the Flemish Region.
+This always gave a positive natural balance.

 Premature mortality (open definition) refers to deaths before the age of 75.
-In 2022, 18,264 deaths occurred before the age of 75, representing 27% of the total number of deaths.
-This was 34% for men and 21% for women.
-As a result, the share of premature mortality in 2022 was in line with the observed evolution from the past.
-The figure shows a small downward kink in 2020.
-In that year with a high number of deaths as a result of the Covid-19 pandemic, the share of premature mortality in total mortality was still somewhat lower than expected, taking into account the evolution: 33% of the deaths in men and 20% of deaths in women occurred before the age of 75 in 2020.
+In 2023, 17,404 deaths occurred before the age of 75, which represents 27% of the total number of deaths.
+For men this was 33%, for women 21%.
+This meant that the share of premature deaths in 2023 was in line with the observed evolution from the past.
+The figure shows a small bend downwards in 2020.
+In that year with a high number of deaths as a result of the Covid-19 pandemic, the share of premature mortality in total mortality was somewhat lower than expected according to the evolution.

 Crude mortality rates are related to the age structure of the population.
-Unlike in the Flemish and Walloon Regions, there has been a rejuvenation of the population of the Brussels-Capital Region in recent years (relatively more young people, fewer elderly people), which partly explains the decrease in the crude mortality rate in that region.
+Unlike the Flemish and Walloon Regions, there has been a rejuvenation of the population of the Brussels Capital Region in recent years (relatively more young people, fewer elderly people), which helps explain the decline in the crude mortality rate in that region.

-In 2022, half of the cities and municipalities had a crude mortality rate higher than the average for the Flemish Region (10 per 1,000) inhabitants.
-Relatively high values were mainly, but not exclusively, recorded in the coastal municipalities, with their older population.
-Municipalities with a relatively low crude mortality rate were found in the northern half of Limburg, the Noorderkempen and in an extensive region around the Brussels-Capital Region.
+144 cities and municipalities had a crude mortality rate higher than the average for the Flemish Region (9.8 per 1,000) inhabitants in 2022-2023.
+Relatively high values were recorded especially, but not exclusively, in the coastal municipalities, with their older population.
+Municipalities with relatively low crude mortality rates were found in the northern half of Limburg, the Noorderkempen and in an extensive region around the Brussels Capital Region.

 Flemish Region below the EU average for the crude mortality rate

-The Flemish Region (9.6) and Belgium (9.7) score lower than the European average (11.9) for the crude mortality rate of 2021.
-Member States with relatively high scores are Bulgaria, Latvia and Romania.
-Member States with low scores are Ireland, Luxembourg and Cyprus.
-In part, the ranking also reflects the age structure of the total population in the Member States, with generally high scores for countries with an older population and low scores for countries with a younger population.
+The Flemish Region and Belgium (both 10.0) score lower than the European average (11.5) for the crude mortality rate of 2022.
+Member states with relatively high scores are Bulgaria and Latvia.
+Member States with low scores are Ireland and Luxembourg.
+In part, the ranking also reflects the age structure of the total population in the Member States, with generally high scores for countries with older populations and low scores for countries with younger populations.

 Read this page in: